Optimal and Diffusion Transports in Machine Learning: Generative Models via Flow Matching

 A central challenge in generative modeling is to sample from an unknown distribution that is only accessible through a finite dataset.
 Modern generative approaches in AI~\cite{rezende2015variational,ho2020denoising} address this by constructing a transport map $T$ between a tractable reference distribution $\alpha_0$ (typically a standard Gaussian) and a complex target distribution $\alpha_1 = T_\sharp \alpha_0$.
 This enables sampling from $\alpha_1$ by first drawing $X_0 \sim \alpha_0$ and then applying the transport map (often parameterized as a neural network) so that $X_1 := T(X_0) \sim \alpha_1$.
 While the existence of such a map is guaranteed for any $\alpha_1$~\cite{santambrogio2015optimal}, finding an explicit and computationally efficient construction of $T$ is highly non-trivial.
 A recent line of work, which we present in this section, tackles this by introducing a time-dependent interpolation $(\alpha_t)_{t \in [0,1]}$ between $\alpha_0$ and $\alpha_1$, and then learning a vector field $v_t$ that satisfies the continuity equation~\eqref{eq:eulerian-advection}.
 For certain choices of interpolation, an admissible $v_t$ can be computed without explicitly inverting a Laplacian (as in~\eqref{eq:least-square-field-explicit} and \eqref{eq:dacorogna-moser}), but instead through a conditional expectation.
 This expectation can itself be estimated by solving an unconstrained least-squares problem, making the approach practical when only finite samples from $\alpha_0$ and $\alpha_1$ are available.
 This general procedure has become the backbone of state-of-the-art generative models for images, audio, and video~\cite{ho2020denoising,ho2022video}.

 In general, the vector field $v_t$ cannot be computed in closed form.
-The first computationally tractable approach to approximate it, in the case where $\alpha_0$ is Gaussian, was introduced in~\cite{hyvarinen2005estimation} and gave rise to the score matching method, which estimates $v_t$ directly from data.
-Building on this idea, Vincent~\cite{vincent2011connection} showed that the resulting field coincides with the optimal Gaussian denoiser under a mean squared error criterion.
+A computationally tractable route, when Gaussian smoothing is used, is score matching~\cite{hyvarinen2005estimation}, which estimates the score of the smoothed density and hence the velocity through identities such as the one below.
+Building on this idea, Vincent~\cite{vincent2011connection} showed that the score is related to the optimal Gaussian denoiser under a mean-squared error criterion.
 This insight paved the way for the class of models now known as diffusion models~\cite{song2020score,ho2020denoising}, where sampling is achieved by integrating a time-dependent (possibly stochastic) differential equation initialized from $\alpha_0$.
 More recently, these methods have been extended to arbitrary interpolations between measures, giving rise to the framework of flow matching~\cite{lipman2022flow,albergo2023stochastic}, which is the focus of this section.
 Unlike optimal transport (discussed in Section~\ref{sec:ot}), the interpolations $\alpha_t$ generated by diffusion or flow matching are not defined by a displacement $T$ that is a gradient field, and their geometric characterization remains largely unresolved~\cite{lavenant2022flow}.